DWI | DUI – How to Protect Yourself

-A DUI / DWI charge around the holiday season can turn a joyful time into an anxious situation for anyone.
-However, if you happen to find yourself in this unfortunate situation, there are few things you should remember when dealing with the police in Virginia:
+A Virginia DWII charge around the holiday season will turn a joyful time into an anxious situation for anyone.
+If you happen to find yourself facing a Virginia DWI, here are few tips to remember when dealing with the police:

 Keep in mind that one of the first questions the prosecutor will ask the officer is if you were polite and cooperative with them.
 Never be rude to the officer or difficult.
 Be polite and courteous while exercising these rights.

 If charged with a DUI | DWI in Arlington, Alexandria, Fairfax, Loudoun, Prince William, or Fauquier, I can help you potentially win your case.
 A good defense starts with you protecting yourself!